avikejriwal/AReddit_popularity/README.md

   - popPredict.pkl: popularity model
   - rocPop: computed ROC curve for this experiment
   - Results: Essentially as good as a fair coin flip

+Future considerations
+  - Training set is imbalanced?
+Resampling or sample replication to balance
+  - Different feature selections should be considered